Vinz1980/DivingIsFun/README.md

 How do people not scuba dive?
-It is just such a beautiful place to be... underwater ... breathing .. weigthless Even in fresh water lakes with hardly any life, it is still refreshing and relaxing
+It is just such a beautiful place to be... underwater ... breathing .. weigthless Even in fresh water lakes with hardly any life, it is still refreshing and relaxing But even better in nice blue tropical waters